 05 of 10

 A fledgling is a young bird that has developed preliminary flight feathers and is ready to leave the nest.
 Full adult plumage may not be developed, but the bird is independent enough to begin flying.
 These birds may be out of the nest for several days before they can fly strongly, but their parents will still feed and protect them.
+During that time, they are strengthening their wings and learning how to fly and forage on their own.
 They are not abandoned and should not be interfered with as they explore.

 06 of 10

-A hatchling is a very young bird, usually just hours or one or two days old.
+A hatchling is a very young bird, usually just hours or one or two days old and still very vulnerable.
 This is a more generic term that can apply to any recently hatched bird, regardless of species or nesting type.
 Hatchlings require intense parental care and are unable to survive without assistance and protection.
-The term hatchling is usually only applied to altricial birds such as songbirds.
+The term hatchling is usually only applied to altricial birds such as songbirds, but may still refer to any newly hatched bird.

 07 of 10